CodeNEST-NSHM/Code_For_Change_2025/README.md

 # Code for Change 2025

 Welcome to the Code for Change 2025 website repository.
-This project is a promotional website for the Code for Change 2025 event, presented by OSSDC and NSHM Knowledge Campus, Durgapur.
+This project promotes the Code for Change 2025 event, presented by OSSDC and NSHM Knowledge Campus, Durgapur.

 ## Table of Contents